Skip to main content

 I Am Not Broken.
 I Am Exhausted.

 Since October, I’ve been carrying a pressure I cannot quite name.
-I had to
+I had to give more of myself in every direction — work, home, responsibility — until there was nothing left that felt like me.

-trying to keep everything together without a backup plan if she collapses.
-I
+I look in the mirror and see a tired woman trying to keep everything together without a backup plan if she collapses.
+I feel close to burnout.
+My head hurts.

-— and I hate that version of myself.
+And I hate that version of myself.

-And now I feel like I am losing the ground
+And now I feel like I am losing the ground beneath my feet.

 Right now, I need silence.